frigus02/website/README.md

 # kuehle.me

-This is the source of my private website [kuehle.me](https://kuehle.me).
+This is the source of my personal website [kuehle.me](https://kuehle.me).

 ## Usage